-Five years ago, you would have been hard pressed to find a Flat White outside of New Zealand and Australia.
-Now the coffee is popping up across the globe and becoming the go-to drink for coffee connoisseurs.
+Not that long ago, you would have been hard pressed to find a Flat White outside of New Zealand and Australia.
+Now the coffee has popped up across the globe and become the go-to drink for coffee connoisseurs.

-With typical Kiwi positivity he named the failed cappuccino Flat White, and the term stuck.
-Now it can be found anywhere from Britain to Japan and more recently the United States, with Starbucks including it on their menu in 2015.
+With typical Kiwi positivity, he named the failed cappuccino Flat White, and the term stuck.
+Now it can be found anywhere from Britain to Japan and even the United States, with Starbucks including it on their menu.

 A REAL FLAT WHITE

 Smaller than a latte, the Flat White consists of one-third espresso, two-thirds milk.
 The milk is steamed, not frothed, to leave a smooth and velvety crema on top.

 Even Vogue has weighed in on the debate, pointing out why New Zealand has the advantage when it comes to making a great coffee.

 “First, New Zealand prides itself on having a superior dairy industry.
 Better milk makes better coffee.
 Second (and this gets a little technical), Kiwis typically use espresso shots in their drinks (such as Flat Whites), but Aussies typically use ristretto shots.
 A classic espresso shot is pulled for a few seconds longer than a ristretto, resulting in 50 percent more volume.

 “That means that a Kiwi Flat White will have a substantially more intense, robust, caffeinated flavour.”